-Athena Markides practices in all of Chambers’ core areas of work and has particular expertise in insurance, commercial litigation, construction and property damage.
+Athena Markides practises in all of Chambers’ core areas of work and has particular expertise in insurance, commercial litigation, construction and property damage.
 She has a particular interest in work with an international dimension.

-Athena has considerable advocacy experience, regularly attending trials and interlocutory hearings on all three tracks and in both the High Court and county courts across the country.
+Athena has considerable advocacy experience, regularly attending trials and interlocutory hearings on all three tracks and in the High Court and county courts across the country.
 This has enhanced her drafting skills and enables her to advise on tactics and merits swiftly and succinctly where required.

 Athena welcomes instructions from solicitors, in-house legal departments and qualified foreign lawyers.